 Our tariffs are intended to act as price signals for retailers to encourage the most efficient use of our network.
 The retailer ultimately decides the best way to manage these costs across all their customers and can choose how they charge their customers.
 That is why on your electricity bill you may only see some of these charges itemised.
 Each retailer can structure their prices differently.

-More Information on Ausgrid's Network Tariffs is available in the links below.
+More Information on Ausgrid's Network Tariff is available in the links below.
 For information on Ausgrid's current network prices see Ausgrid's Network Price List.